 If I am already taking opioids and I become pregnant, what should I do?

-If you have been taking opioids and you become pregnant, contact your health care provider.
-You should not stop taking the opioids on your own.
+If you have been taking opioids and you become pregnant, contact your provider.
+But don't stop taking the opioids on your own.
 If you suddenly stop taking opioids, it could cause severe health problems for you or your baby.
 In some cases, stopping suddenly during pregnancy may be more harmful than taking the medicines.

 Can I breastfeed while taking opioids?

-What are the treatments for opioid use disorders in pregnancy?
+What is the treatments for opioid use disorder (OUD) in pregnancy?

 Statistics and Research

-- Opioid Use and Neural Tube Defects (Centers for Disease Control and Prevention)
+- Data and Statistics About Opioid Use During Pregnancy (Centers for Disease Control and Prevention)

 - ClinicalTrials.gov: Pregnancy and Opioids (National Institutes of Health)